nicholaswmin/fsm/.github/CONTRIBUTING.md

 ### Robust

-> The package should complain unless provided with *exact* input; however,
+> The package should throw validation errors unless provided with *exact* input,
-> when given the input, it should carry out the task flawlessly.

-- Must catch errors at *construction time*, not *run time*
+> in the required format.
+It minimises configurability or normalising input.
+> Any failures after "OK-ing" the input should be blamed on faulty code logic,
+> never as a user or environment issue.

 - Must implement a high-quality unit-test suite
-- Must have 99% test-coverage
+  - Should use plainly-worded test cases without technical
-- Must use test-runner thresholds for coverage test
+  - Should use consistent language and test file structure
+  - Should be modular, using the file structure to split into aspects.
+  - Must test output, only.
+Must not test how the output was obtained.
+  - Should aim to be simple to follow, may ignore the DRY principle here.
+  - Should not be obscured by complicated setups/mocks etc
+  - Should not perform any imperative logic
+  - Should include descriptive error messages with expected & actual values
+  - Must have `> 95%` test-coverage, must fail the entire suite otherwise.
+  - Must run in `< 2 seconds`, at most.
+  - Should only test public props & methods.
-- Must have strict argument validations.
+- Must attempt catching errors, at *construction time* via strict validations
-- Must `throw` on incorrect argument.
+  - Must `throw` on incorrect argument, must not attempt to normalise input
-- Must not sanitise or normalise input.
   - Must `throw` if a property/method will be overwriten
+- Must only throw an `instanceof Error`.
 - Must create immutable FSMs
-- Must throw custom `Error`s
+- Must throw custom and descriptive `Error`s

 ## Authors